ellysh/dota2-oma-bots/README.md

 5. No bottle.
 6. No scan.
 7. No runes.
+8. No pulling the creeps.
-8. Bot difficulty is Hard or above.
+9. Bot difficulty is Hard or above.

 ## Update